by Amanda Childress, Pharm D

 The term blood sugar refers to the amount of glucose (sugar) circulating in your bloodstream.
 The sugar in your

-Several abnormalities can occur with how the body directs sugar in the body.
+Several types of blood sugar problems can occur with how the body directs sugar in the body.
 Some of these abnormalities are called pre-diabetes, diabetes, and hypoglycemia.